 The course emphasizes building partnerships and encourages students to reflect upon their own experiences with power, privilege, race, class, gender, and sexual orientation as central to effective partnership building in global health.
 In the spirit of praxis, a model of education that combines critical reflection with action, students are empowered to discern their role in global health and social medicine through facilitated, in-depth conversations with core faculty and student colleagues.

-In addition to founders and leaders from EqualHealth, faculty include practitioners, policy leaders, disease experts and colleagues from throughout Haiti and the US.
+In addition to founders and leaders from EqualHealth, faculty include practitioners, policy leaders, disease experts and colleagues from throughout Haiti, Chicago and around the US.
 Faculty engage and immerse with students enriching the training experience.

 For non-Haitian students, the breakdown of the cost of the course is as follows:

 Room and board for 3 weeks (includes all meals): $1025

 Additionally, students are responsible for airfare.
 Many students are able to fully or partially pay for the course with funding from their home institution.
 In order to ensure that financial constraints are not a barrier for student participation, a limited number of need-based tuition waivers are available.

 Due to the relocation of the course to Chicago, applications for the July 2019 course have re-opened.
 Local students and early-career health professionals from Chicago are encouraged to apply.